npoulokefalos/Elysian-HTTP-Server/README.md

 Elysian is not intended to be used as a feature-packed server; since it focuses strictly on embedded microcontrollers (typically equipped with some tens of KB of RAM), high level server side scripting languages (PHP, LUA) will not be supported.
-Dynamic content is supported by adopting the MVC design pattern, using C handler function as controllers.
+Dynamic content is supported by adopting the MVC design pattern, using C functions as controllers.

 Supported features include:
-- Small footprint: requires ~50kb FLASH and ~5kb RAM
+- Small footprint: requires ~70kb FLASH and ~5kb RAM
 - Much emphasis on ease of use, easy integration and power consumption
 - Support for dynamic content using the model-view-controller (MVC) design pattern
 - Single thread / Μultiple client implementation